zereal-ai/desic/PLAN.md

 ## Milestone 2 – LLM Back-End Integration

-Goal: provide an extensible back-end abstraction (protocol + registry) and a first concrete implementation using **openai-clojure**.
+Goal: provide an extensible, provider-agnostic back-end abstraction with a clean separation between abstract interfaces and concrete provider implementations.
 All later code (optimizer, modules) must interact only with the protocol, never the concrete client.

 ### 2-1 · `ILlmBackend` Protocol